parrisvarney/ng-awesome-table/README.md

 ### nga-sort

 This will create an awesome column sorter.
 Simple as that.

 ## Upcoming
 * Sorting on callbacks
 * Filtering on callbacks
 * Pagination

+## Notes
+* ng-awesome-table is written using the latest and greatest EMCA version 6.
+Supporting a dinosaur browser?
+No problem, the minified build is transpiled to be compatible with EMCA 5 browsers.
+* The minified source is roughly two and a half kilobytes.
+Not 250K, literally one one hundredth of that.
+* ng-awesome-table has a light 122 SLOC (95 w/o comments).
+Don't rely on stars or forks to mesure the security and stability of the plugin, just review out the source.
+* Pull requests and feature requests are very appreciated!